 This one is simply genius, who the heck would have ever thought to turn leftover prime rib into carne asada?
 Jillee over at One Good Thing By Jillee did and I’m super grateful!
 She even includes a pretty great recipe for pico de gallo.
 Just change out the tortillas for an option that works for you and you're all set.

-If none of these sound good, there’s also a bunch more leftover prime rib recipes and ideas in this Chowhound thread.
-Check it out and if you have any other ideas please share them in the comments.
-I’m always looking for new leftover hacks!0
+If none of these sound good, and you have other ideas for leftover prime rib recipes, please share them in the comments.
+I’m always looking for new leftover hacks!